 Malaysia's Pardons Board to meet on Tuesday to discuss Anwar Ibrahim's release

-KUALA LUMPUR: Malaysia's Pardons Board will meet at 11am Tuesday (May 15) to discuss incarcerated politician Anwar Ibrahim's release.
+KUALA LUMPUR: Malaysia's Pardons Board will meet at 11am on Tuesday (May 15) to discuss the release of jailed politician Anwar Ibrahim.

-It is unclear how long the meeting would take but his daughter Nurul Izzah Anwar and lawyer R Sivarasa told Channel NewsAsia they expect he would receive a full pardon from the king of Malaysia.
+It is unclear how long the meeting would take but his daughter Nurul Izzah and lawyer R Sivarasa told Channel NewsAsia that they expect he would receive a full pardon from the King of Malaysia.

+Nurul Izzah also said that she expects Anwar to be out by noon.

-There are no details where the meeting would take place.
-However, Sivarasa said the king, a representative of the Attorney-General's Chambers and three other Pardons Board members would be present.
+The meeting would be held at the palace and the King, as well as Prime Minister Mahathir Mohamad will be in attendance, along with a representative of the Attorney-General's Chambers and three other Pardons Board members.

 Anwar is currently receiving treatment at a facility in Cheras for a shoulder injury.